cmauri75/pbt/README.md

 ## Code
 * RedisBackedCacheIntTest.java contains a test against a redis server, loaded by docker at test-time
 * Logger: example usage of System.LOGGER, can be used as is, if falls over found log system (like slf4j) or create your own logger, like in this example.
 Just add META-INF/services/ file indicating finder implementation
+* ehcache: example usage of ehcache as fast-inmemory full text replacement
 ## Usage
 just run ```./mvnw test```